Get the best cheap noise cancelling headphones (under $80) that don’t suck.

 Some brands tackle this problem by purposely tuning headphones to sound the best when the ANC is enabled.

-Thankfully, this is less common with newer headphones and almost non-existent in best noise-cancelling headphones.
+Thankfully, this is less common with newer budget noise cancelling headphones and almost non-existent in the best noise-cancelling headphones.

 In the end, you have to make a compromise between the best audio quality or peace of mind by removing external noise.